 Each of those incidents that you referred to was a separate incident.
-In Farah, as an example, we know that the enemy at this point is relying on high profile attacks, IEDs, and assassination attempts in order to achieve their effect because they are unable to influence the population in the way that they were a short time
+In Farah, as an example, we know that the enemy at this point is relying on high profile attacks, improvised explosive devices (IED), and assassination attempts in order to achieve their effect because they are unable to influence the population in the way that they were a short time ago.

 The issue at the remote outpost that you referred to was frankly a breakdown in leadership.
-It had nothing to do with the capabilities of the Afghan Security Forces in the aggregate.
-And, in fact, what I was impressed about was that the Afghan leadership took immediate action against the leadership that were responsible for that particular incident.
-So what we see is increasingly Afghan Security Forces and the leadership in the Afghan Security Forces being held accountable when they fail to properly perform their duties.
-And in this case, that is exactly what happened.
+It had nothing to do with the capabilities of the ASF in the aggregate.
+In fact, what I was impressed with was that the Afghan leadership took immediate action against the leadership that were responsible for that particular incident.
+So what we see is increasingly ASF and the leadership in the ASF being held accountable when they fail to properly perform their duties.
+In this case, that is exactly what happened.

-And with regard to the tragic loss of life of our young State Department employee, that also indicates what the enemy is intent to do in order to erode our will.
+With regard to the tragic loss of life of our young Department of State (DOS) employee, that also indicates what the enemy is intent to do in order to erode our will.
 But in general terms, Mr. Chairman, what I would tell you is that that does not reflect the level of violence across the country at this time.
-The level of violence has significantly reduced over the past two years.
-As I mentioned, the surge had the desired effect, and, most importantly, not only has the violence been reduced in the populated areas, but that security is currently being provided by Afghan Security Forces largely and not coalition forces.
+The level of violence has significantly reduced over the past 2 years.
+As I mentioned, the surge had the desired effect, and, most importantly, not only has the violence been reduced in the populated areas, but that security is currently being provided by ASF largely and not coalition forces.

-Chairman LEVIN.
+Chairman Levin.
 Thank you.
-General, do you support maintaining the Afghan Security Forces at the higher level of 352,000 through 2018 rather than reducing those forces to 230,000?
+General, do you support maintaining the ASF at the higher level of 352,000 through 2018 rather than reducing those forces to 230,000?

 General DUNFORD.
-Chairman, I do support extending the 352,000.
-That decision has not been made and it is conditional on Afghan negotiations related to the bilateral security agreement and our enduring presence in Afghanistan, but I would support that.
+Mr. Chairman, I do support extending the 352,000.
+That decision has not been made and it is conditional on Afghan negotiations related to the bilateral security agreement (BSA) and our enduring presence in Afghanistan, but I would support that.
 It mitigates risk during the period of a transition.
 It mitigates risk during a period of what we project to be economic downturn.
-And I think it provides that demonstrated commitment that you referred to in your opening remarks.
+I think it provides that demonstrated commitment that you referred to in your opening remarks.

-Chairman LEVIN.
+Chairman Levin.
 Thank you.
 General, do you support the President's decision to draw down 34,000 of the 66,000 U.S. troops from

-Afghanistan by February of 2014?
+Afghanistan by February 2014?

 General DUNFORD.
 Mr. Chairman, I do support it.
-What is critical about the drawdown this year is that it allows us to stay engaged at the battalion or Kandak level with the Afghan Security Forces during their first summer in the lead.
-And we have the flexibility to conduct the drawdown to allow us to stay engaged with our train, advise, and assist level at the appropriate level this
+What is critical about the drawdown this year is that it allows us to stay engaged at the battalion or Kandak level with the ASF during their first summer in the lead.
+We have the flexibility to conduct the drawdown to allow us to stay engaged with our train, advise, and assist mission at the appropriate level this summer.

 Chairman Levin.
-There was an article, General, in yesterday's New York Times about the threats that are faced by many Afghans that spent the last 11 years or part of the last 11 years helping us in Afghanistan with-by interpreting so that we could proceed more effectively in Afghanistan.
+There was an article, General, in yesterday's New York Times about the threats that are faced by many Afghans that spent the last 11 years, or part of the last 11 years, helping us in Afghanistan by interpreting so that we could proceed more effectively in Afghanistan.
 These interpreters are supposed to be protected by a visa program, which I remember very vividly that Senator Kennedy and many of us worked very hard to achieve.

-Are you-can you personally take whatever steps you are able to take to make sure that those visas are provided as contemplated by law?
+Can you personally take whatever steps you are able to take to make sure that those visas are provided as contemplated by law?